 It’s not the Romans who dominate the architecture anymore, or the Moorish influences, though prominent in some of the smaller streets and inner patios and especially in the beautiful Moorish citadel with its amazing view over the valley.

-It’s the medieval Christian legacy which is evident throughout the entire city,.
+It’s the medieval Christian legacy that is evident throughout the entire city,.

 With its grand churches and gothic tendency,.

-The large squares which are spread throughout the city.
+The large squares are spread throughout the city.